maxitg/SetReplace/.github/CONTRIBUTING.md

 In addition to the code itself, each pull request should include unit tests and documentation.

 To help you get started, see how the code is [organized](#code-structure) and our notes on [code style](#code-style).
 Also, we are keeping dependencies to a minimum to make the paclet as easy to compile and run as possible.
 So, avoid adding dependencies if at all possible.
 That includes Wolfram Function Repository functions.
 Even though they don't require installation, most of them are not stable enough for use in *SetReplace*.
 Also, using them may result in unexpected behavior as they can be updated independently of *SetReplace*, and there is no way to enforce a specific version.
 They also require an Internet connection in a way that's hard to control.
 If you still think adding a dependency is worth it, please open a feature request first to discuss it.
+If you need functionality from a resource function, you are always welcome to add the function to *SetReplace*, but you will have to improve it to follow the same quality standards as the rest of the code.

 The unit tests are particularly important if you are implementing a weed fix, as it is crucial to make sure the weed you are fixing is not going to return in the future.
 And if you are implementing a new function, unit tests should cover not only the functionality but also the behavior in case the function is called with invalid arguments.
-Each function should have at least some unit tests; otherwise, there is a test in [meta.wlt](/Tests/meta.wlt) to enforce that.
+Each function should have at least some unit tests; there is a test in [meta.wlt](/Tests/meta.wlt) to enforce that.

 If sharing variables among multiple tests, use [`With`](https://reference.wolfram.com/language/ref/With.html) instead of [`Module`](https://reference.wolfram.com/language/ref/Module.html) or global assignment, because otherwise, variables will not appear resolved in the command line error message if the test fails (which makes it harder to weed whack).
 Also, try to avoid large inputs and outputs for the tests, if at all possible (by, for example, replacing `VerificationTest[large1[], large2[]]` with `VerificationTest[large1[] === large2[]]`).